Tex-Mex Potato and Bean Salad

 Instructions

 1. Bring a pot of water to a boil.
 Add a couple Tbsp. of salt, followed by the quartered potatoes.
-Boil the potatoes for 20-25 minutes, or until fork tender.
+Boil the potatoes for 20-25 minutes, or until tender.

 2. Drain the potatoes and add them back to the pot.